 Michael is connected with Hourglass, an X-men styled school for young adults that have different gifts.
 But all is not well as the school and Michael needs Emerson’s help to fix it.

 On the whole, I liked the book.
 There is a bit too much over the top teenage angst.
 But it is a Young Adult book, so I will give it a bit of a break.
 There is a bit of an issue with time travel loops that doesn’t completely make sense, but again, that goes with the genre.
-As of right now it is only $1.59 on kindle and it is well worth that.
 If you like young adult books with a little romance/fantasy/paranormal flair, this is a pretty good one.